nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 Nirmata Kyverno Opertor is a Kubernetes Operator to manage lifecycle of Kyverno, Adapters and Nirmata supported policies.

 ## Prerequisites

+As a prerequisite, user needs to install [kyverno-operator-crd](../enterprise-kyverno-operator-crd/) to install operator.

 ### Get license key
 You need a license key to run Enterprise Kyverno.
 If you are using `Enterprise for Kyverno`, or `Nirmata Policy Manager`, it is available in the UI.
 Else contact `support@nirmata.com`.